josugoar/argdeco/README.md

 * **argdeco.add_argument**(name or flags..., group=None, [, action][, nargs][, const][, default][, type][, choices][, required][, help][, metavar][, dest])

   * Define how a single command-line argument should be parsed.
 Each parameter has its own more detailed description below, but in short they are:

     * name or flags - Either a name or a list of option strings, e.g. foo or -f, --foo.

     * group - The group to add the argument. (default: None)

     * action - The basic type of action to be taken when this argument is encountered at the command line.

     * nargs - The number of command-line arguments that should be consumed.

     * const - A constant value required by some action and nargs selections.

     * default - The value produced if the argument is absent from the command line.

     * type - The type to which the command-line argument should be converted.

     * choices - A container of the allowable values for the argument.

     * required - Whether or not the command-line option may be omitted (optionals only).

     * help - A brief description of what the argument does.

     * metavar - A name for the argument in usage messages.

     * dest - The name of the attribute to be added to the object returned by parse_args().

-* **argdeco.add_subparsers**([title][, description][, prog][, parser_class][, action][, option_string][, dest][, required][, help][, metavar])
+* **argdeco.add_subparsers**(wrapped=None, [title][, description][, prog][, parser_class][, action][, option_string][, dest][, required][, help][, metavar])

   * Many programs split up their functionality into a number of sub-commands, for example, the svn program can invoke sub-commands like svn checkout, svn update, and svn commit.
 Splitting up functionality this way can be a particularly good idea when a program performs several different functions which require different kinds of command-line arguments.
 ArgumentParser supports the creation of such sub-commands with the add_subparsers() method.
 The add_subparsers() method is normally called with no arguments and returns a special action object.
 This object has a single method, add_parser(), which takes a command name and any ArgumentParser constructor arguments, and returns an ArgumentParser object that can be modified as usual.

   * Description of parameters:

+    * wrapped - The callback callable (default: None)

     * title - title for the sub-parser group in help output; by default “subcommands” if description is provided, otherwise uses title for positional arguments

     * description - description for the sub-parser group in help output, by default None

     * prog - usage information that will be displayed with sub-command help, by default the name of the program and any positional arguments before the subparser argument

     * parser_class - class which will be used to create sub-parser instances, by default the class of the current parser (e.g. ArgumentParser)

     * action - the basic type of action to be taken when this argument is encountered at the command line

     * dest - name of the attribute under which sub-command name will be stored; by default None and no value is stored

     * required - Whether or not a subcommand must be provided, by default False (added in 3.7)

     * help - help for sub-parser group in help output, by default None

     * metavar - string presenting available sub-commands in help; by default it is None and presents sub-commands in form {cmd1, cmd2, ..}

 ```py
 >>> # create the top-level parser